 Mr. Weiss has served as Chairman of our Board of Directors since March 2015.
 Effective January 1, 2017, the services of Mr. Weiss as Chairman are provided under an Advisory Agreement (the "Advisory Agreement") with Caribe BioAdvisors, LLC (see below).
 He also served as Interim Chief Executive Officer and President from August 2015 until October 2015 and Executive Chairman from March 2015 to December 2016.
-Mr. Weiss also serves as a director and Executive Vice Chairman, Strategic Development of Fortress Biotech, Inc., as Chairman of the Board of Directors and Executive Chairman of Mustang Bio, Inc., as a director of Avenue Therapeutics, Inc., and as Chairman of the Board of Directors of National Holdings Corporation.
-Additionally, he serves as Executive Chairman, President and Chief Executive Officer of TG Therapeutics, Inc., a company he founded in 2011.
-Mr. Weiss is currently Co-Portfolio Manager and Partner of Opus Point Partners, LLC, which he co-founded in 2009.
-He also serves as Executive Chairman, Chief Executive Officer and President of TG Therapeutics, Inc., a company he founded in 2011.
-From 2002 to 2009, Mr. Weiss was the Chairman and Chief Executive Officer of Keryx Biopharmaceuticals, Inc., where he helped the company acquire and develop its lead drug, Auryxia, as well as executed a strategic alliance for Auryxia with Japan Tobacco, Inc. and Torii Pharmaceutical Co., Ltd. worth more than \$100 million.
-Mr. Weiss served as Chairman of the board of directors of National Holdings Corporation from 2011 to 2012, and from September 2016 to present.
+Mr. Weiss also serves as a director and Executive Vice Chairman, Strategic Development of Fortress Biotech, Inc., as Chairman of the Board of Directors and Executive Chairman of Mustang Bio, Inc., and as Executive Chairman, President and Chief Executive Officer of TG Therapeutics, Inc., a company he founded in 2011.
+Mr. Weiss was also a board member of Avenue Therapeutics, Inc. from March 2015 to February 2018 and the Chairman of the Board of National Holding Corporation from September 2016 to June 2018.
+From 2002 to 2009, Mr. Weiss was the Chairman and Chief Executive Officer of Keryx Biopharmaceuticals, Inc., where he helped the company acquire and develop its lead drug, Auryxia®, as well as executed a strategic alliance for Auryxia with Japan Tobacco, Inc. and Torii Pharmaceutical Co., Ltd. worth more than \$100 million.
 Mr. Weiss began his professional career as a lawyer with Cravath, Swaine & Moore LLP.
 He earned his J.D. from Columbia Law School and his B.S. in Finance from The University at Albany.
+Based on Mr. Weiss's biotechnology and pharmaceutical industry experience, as well as his extensive management experience, the Board of Directors believes that Mr. Weiss has the appropriate set of skills to serve as a member of the Board.

 Effective January 1, 2017, the Board of Directors of the Company approved and authorized the execution of an Advisory Agreement with Caribe BioAdvisors, LLC (the "Advisor"), which is owned by Michael S. Weiss, to provide the Board with the advisory services of Mr. Weiss as Chairman of the Board.
-Pursuant to the Advisory Agreement, the Advisor will be paid an annual cash fee of \$60,000, in addition to any and all annual equity incentive grants paid to members of the Board.
+Pursuant to the Advisory Agreement, the Advisor is paid an annual cash fee of \$60,000, in addition to any and all annual equity incentive grants paid to members of the Board.